 Cool your bed pillow

-Also ensure you have the best pillow for keeping you cool as you sleep.
-Purple is one of the best brands for breathable bed pillows, and they’re often on sale among the best Purple mattress deals.
-The Purple Harmony Pillow is our top pick for enhanced airflow.
+Also ensure you have the best pillow (opens in new tab) for keeping you cool as you sleep.
+Purple is one of the best brands for breathable bed pillows, and they’re often on sale among the best Purple mattress deals (opens in new tab).
+The Purple Harmony Pillow (opens in new tab) is our top pick for enhanced airflow, but there are plenty of cooling pillows you could try too.

 Some people also swear by freezing their pillowcase and popping it on their pillow just before sleep.
 We've experimented with putting a freezer block in our pillow in the past to mixed success.
 It worked, but our pillow felt pretty soggy come morning.

-If you have the budget, investing in the best central air conditioner will help you sleep better when it’s hot, as AC keeps your home at a cooler, more comfortable temperature.
-A window air conditioner is a fab (and often cheaper) option if you don’t have central AC.
+If you have the budget, investing in the best central air conditioner (opens in new tab) will help you sleep better when it’s hot, as AC keeps your home at a cooler, more comfortable temperature consistently.

-If you don’t have air conditioning but you do own a tower fan or smaller oscillating fan, trick your body into feeling cooler by positioning the fan near your bed.
-This doesn’t add cold air to the bedroom, but feeling that air flow on your skin helps sweat evaporate on your skin, which in turn tricks you into feeling cooler.
+If you don’t have central air con but you own a tower fan (opens in new tab) or smaller oscillating fan, you could trick your body into feeling cooler by positioning the fan near your bed.
+This doesn’t add cold air to the bedroom, but feeling that air flow helps sweat to evaporate on your skin, which in turn tricks you into feeling a little chillier.

 How to make a fan work harder

-Place freezer blocks (or a bowl of iced water) on a tray in front of the fan.
-The fan will blow chilled air directly off the freezer blocks.
-The tray is there to catch water when the blocks start thawing out in the heat.
+Place freezer blocks (or a bowl of ice water) on a tray in front of the fan.
+The fan will then blow chilled air directly off the freezer blocks, while the tray is there to catch water when the blocks start thawing out in the heat.

-How to sleep when it’s hot at night: Cool yourself down
+How to sleep when it’s hot at night: Tips for cooling yourself down

-Our top tip here is to use mint shower gel when showering.
+Our top tip here is to use mint soap or shower gel.
 Mint is naturally refreshing and has a lasting tingling effect on your skin that will trick your body further into feeling cool.
-Combined with a fan placed nearby, this feels pretty wonderful during hot nights.
+Combined with a fan placed nearby, this feels pretty wonderful during hot, sticky nights.

 Use cold cloths and ice blocks

-Also, pop a face cloth in the freezer for a few hours before bed, then place it on your forehead when in bed.
-Ice packs placed under your armpits for short periods are a great way to instantly lower your body temperature if you’re struggling.
-Again, have a tray nearby to pop them on once you’re done using them.
+Pop a face cloth in the freezer for a few hours before bed, then place it on your forehead when you're lying in bed.
+Ice packs placed under your armpits for short periods are another way to instantly lower your body temperature if you’re struggling with the heat.
+Again, have a tray nearby to pop them on once you’re done using them, otherwise you'll end up with soggy sheets.

 Ditch your PJs

-Sleeping with minimal clothing on is another way to sleep better when it’s hot at night.
-Choose breathable clothing fabrics such as bamboo or Tencel, and wear as little as you feel comfortable doing.
-We won’t tell anyone.
+Sleeping with minimal clothing on is another trick for learning how to sleep when it’s hot at night.
+Choose breathable clothing fabrics such as bamboo or Tencel, or ditch the lot and sleep naked.
+We won’t tell anyone!

 Don't exercise or eat a heavy meal close to bedtime